kyma-project/kyma/docs/compass/02-02-components.md

 ## API-Gateway

 API-Gateway serves as the main gateway that proxies tenant's incoming requests to the Director component.
-All communication, whether it comes from an applications or other external component, flows through API-Gateway.
+All communication, whether it comes from an application or other external component, flows through API-Gateway.

 ## Connector